 Athletes from all over the world continue to prepare as the Rio 2016 Summer Olympic Games creep closer and closer, kicking off on August 5th.
-The life of an elite athlete means to win it all, you have to have it all: the talent, dedication, coaching and nutrition.
+The life of an elite athlete means to win it all, you have to have it all: talent, dedication, coaching and nutrition.
 And just like skipping a day of training, poor oral health can be the difference between podium and last place.

-The State of Oral health in Olympic Athletes
+The State of Oral Health in Olympic Athletes

 In the 2012 Olympics, nearly half of the athletes had not seen a dentist in the past year.
 And a shocking 75% had diseased gums, according to a study from the British Journal of Sports Medicine.